L&D's Role in Customer Support Training and Customer Satisfaction

 Learning and Development’s role is to establish and enhance the baseline of skills employees need to deliver strong customer service.
 Once L&D leaders know how customer satisfaction is measured, they can determine exactly which metric needs improvement.
 Following standard needs assessment processes (e.g., ADDIE, SAM), they can identify which behaviors need to be developed.
 In most cases, customer satisfaction begins with exceptional “soft” skills and deep product knowledge.

-Realize the “soft” skills are really hard.
+Realize that “soft” skills are really hard skills.
 The critical skills in customer service are sometimes easier to hire for than to train.
 As part of improving customer satisfaction, L&D executives should look upstream at recruiting and hiring processes to seek new hires with strong existing service skills.
-Finding employees strong in empathy, positivity, patience, clarity, and improvement isn’t easy, so companies also need to invest in building these competencies.
+Especially during the Great Resignation, finding employees strong in empathy, positivity, patience, clarity and improvement isn’t easy, so companies also need to invest in building these competencies.

 - Apple’s training manual highlights the definition and importance of empathy using the “Three F’s” (Feel, Felt, Found) for handling difficult customers.
 Buffer, a social media management company, teaches employees how the subtle differences in language can impact a customer’s perception of support.
 Replacing negative phrases with positive ones can dramatically alter how customers receive messages.